ntaboisoe/inx-future/README.md

 # inx-future
-This repo is used to as part of the project to analyze synthetic employee data for INX Future as part of IABAC examination
+This repo is used to as part of the project to analyze synthetic employee data for INX Future as part of IABAC examination.

+The model has been deployed on StreamLit.